TheSharpOwl/Trackzam/README.md

  * To change temporary storage directory, you could use button "Change dir".
  * To change IP address of a server to send data, you should go application directory, open "Config.json" file and change ServerIP field to your server IP address.
- * Please, be ensure to follow .json files standard to correctly change server IP.
+ * Please make sure you follow .json files standard to correctly change server IP.

 ### Authorization
 TODO
 ### Recording
  * To start recording, press the "Start Recording Session" button.
 It should change it's name to "Stop Recording Session".
  * To stop recording, press the "Stop Recording Session" button.
+It should change it's name to "Start Recording Session".
-After that you will see where all of your recording files where stored.
+ * After finishing recording you will see where all of your recording files where stored.